Shreyansh83/SunClimate_Relationship/Readme.md

 ## Repository Structure

 - `/Data` - Contains datasets used in the analysis.
+(Download from link - https://www.kaggle.com/datasets/shreyansh83/climate-and-sun-data-2003-14)
 - `/Scripts` - Jupyter notebooks with the data analysis.
 - `/Docs` - The dissertation document and related materials.
 - `/Images` - Visualizations and figures generated from the analysis.